Archive

 Estimates of population size can be obtained by plugging information on the number of different people reporting faults, and the number of reports from the same person into these models.
 This approach is not as easy as it sounds because sometimes the same person has multiple identities, reported faults also need to be deduplicated and cleaned (30-40% of reports have been found to be requests for enhancements).

-Possible techniques for analysing the likelihood of executing code controlled by one or more nested if-statement
+Possible techniques for analysing the likelihood of executing code controlled by one or more nested if-statements include:

 - Compiler writers have discovered various heuristics for predicting the likely outcome of a branch, and there are probably more to be discovered.
 Statement coverage counts provides a ground truth against which to compare ideas,